WingCH/notes/docs/content/Other/Ubuntu install Laravel.md

 # Create an SSH connection forwards to the localhost connection for VNC.
 ssh -L 5901:127.0.0.1:5901 root@142.93.61.168

+# Or open 5901 port to use remote url access
+sudo ufw allow 5901
 ```

 #### Contect VNC